cheshire137/spotify-slack-status/README.md

 cp dotenv.sample .env
 ```

 Edit .env to set your Spotify and Slack client IDs and secrets.
+Run
+`rake generate:secret` and put the output of that as the `SESSION_SECRET`
+value in your `.env`.

 ```bash
 createdb spotify_slack_status_dev